Astros vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- The Astros have played as the underdog in three of their past 10 games and have gone 1-2 in those contests.
+- The Astros have played as the underdog in four of their past 10 games and have gone 2-2 in those contests.

 - In their previous 10 games with a total, the Astros and their opponents have combined to exceed the over/under on five occasions.

-- The Astros' ATS record is 4-2-0 over their last 10 games (bookmakers set spreads in six of those contests).
+- The Astros' ATS record is 4-1-0 over their last 10 matchups (oddsmakers set spreads in five of those matchups).

 Discover More About This Game